Doping in auto racing: World Racing Group

-The furore over sprint car driver when Kevin Ward, Jr. was killed at a New York state dirt track exposed toxicology reports finding he had marijuana led to the World Racing Group, sanctioning body of the World of Outlaws and DIRTcar series, started regularly testing the sprint car and late model series drivers in 2017.
+The furor over when sprint car driver Kevin Ward, Jr. was killed at a New York state dirt track exposed toxicology reports finding he had marijuana led to the World Racing Group, sanctioning body of the World of Outlaws and DIRTcar series, started regularly testing the sprint car and late model series drivers in 2017.
 Drivers will only be tested through urinalysis.
 The random selection process will take place on the day of the event, treating full season drivers and part-time drivers equally.
 After a positive test, the driver receives a fine and will be banned from competition.
 After three failed tests (and three penalties) the driver can only return to competition after two negative tests and approval from World Racing Group.

 Justin Ratliff was the first driver hit with a penalty.
 Ratliff refused a drug test after the 2017 DIRTcar Nationals at Volusia Speedway Park in February.
 Because of the refusal Ratliff was fined in accordance of the first offense with a 90-day suspension.
 In June 2017, Brian Lay tested positive after the World of Outlaws event at Eldora Speedway.
 He was also fined in accordance with a first offense.
 In July Jacob Hawkins failed a drug test after the Dirt Late Model Dream event at Eldora Speedway.

 Dirt racing champion Scott Bloomquist had two run ins with the doping tests in 2018.
 After winning the 2018 Dirt Late Model Dream Bloomquist was selected for a drug test.
 However the champion fell after the victory ceremony.
 He sustained a rotator cuff injury and was brought into hospital, evading the drug test.
 Later in the season Bloomquist was selected as part of 16 drivers to perform a drug test after the World of Outlaws Late Model Series at Lernerville Speedway.
 Bloomquist had five hours to deliver a urine sample, being requested by the organisation multiple times.
 As Bloomquist refused, he was suspended for 90 days.
 Another driver, Justin Peck tested positive for a marijuana metabolite.
 He was suspended for 90 days after the race at Eldora Speedway.
 During the 2018 season a fourth case came forward.
 World of Outlaws driver Chris Martin tested positive for a marijuana metabolite after the Knoxville Nationals.
 Martin was suspended for 90 days.